UlyssesZh/telepathic-sparkle/README.md

 Her horn glowed, and she reached out, gently touching Spike's chest.

 At first, there was nothing but the faint buzz of ambient magic.
-Twilight pushed a little more energy into the thread, focusing on the warmth of the contact, inviting Spike's mind to brush against hers.
+Twilight pushed a little more energy into the contact, inviting Spike's mind to brush against hers.

 Suddenly, a rush of impressions flooded into her---vague but unmistakable.
 She could sense Spike's mild irritation,